ayushayush591/IndicQA-Benchmark/README.md

   For evaluating instruction-finetuned models, use the specific prompts corresponding to the models provided.

 - **Translation Test Pipeline**:
   The `Trans_test.py` script is used for translation tasks.
+For this you also need to setup envirnment for Indic Tranv2 which we Had used as Translation system(https://github.com/AI4Bharat/IndicTrans2/tree/main).
 It translates from a source language to English, back-translates it, and then evaluates the translated output.

 ## How to Use